datacarpentry/semester-biology/about/flipped-classes.md

+---
+layout: page
---- layout: post title: Flipped Classes created: 1345826829 categories:
+title: Flipped Classes
+redirect_from: /flipped-classes/
+---

-[] --- I used a flipped, learner-centered, approach to teaching both of these classes, because I think that learning to program has very little to do with me talking and a lot to do with students working on computers.
+I used a flipped, learner-centered, approach to teaching both of these classes, because I think that learning to program has very little to do with me talking and a lot to do with students working on computers.
 Flipped classes work well for all kinds of content, but I